Chapter 4 - Winter Is Coming

 "Lords of the North," he called, "I ask you all to come to my solar on the morrow.
 There are matters that must be spoken of."

-A ripple of murmurs followed him as he left the hall.
-Manny still stood at the far end, silent and watchful, and Ned felt the man's eyes on his back long after he turned the corner.
+A ripple of murmurs followed him as he left the hall again.
+Matt still stood at the far end being silent and watchful and he felt the many eyes on his back long after he turned the corner.

 By the time the feast ended, a strange unease hung in the air.